daCapricorn/bincode_aes/README.md

 * Find a way to derive a key from `~/.ssh/id_rsa`, using `ssh-agent` or `keyring` to prompt for password just one time.
 * Get the key from a pluggable trait/interface (stdin, yubikey, id_rsa, syscall, ??).
 * Create a custom allocator to pin key into memory and wipe memory when the key is disposed.

+## License

+bincode_aes is dual licensed under the MIT and Apache 2.0 licenses, the same licenses as the Rust compiler.